shabbirsaifee92/Overtime/README.md

 ## Features:
 Approval workflow
-SMS Sending -> link to approval or overtime input Administrate admin dashboard
+SMS Sending -> link to approval for overtime input Administrate admin dashboard
 Email summary to manager approval
 Needs to be documented if employee did not log overtime